-Job Openings in Flux: How to Use JOLTS and Hiring Trends to Understand the Labor Market
+Job Openings in Flux: Insights from JOLTS and Hiring Trends

 On Wednesday, the Labor Department reported on the U.S. labor market.
 Job openings were little changed at 7.7 million in July 2024, down by 1.1 million over the year.
 The job openings rate stood at 4.6%.
 This change signals a shift in economic activity and aligns with recent workforce trends identified by Aura’s data, which showed broad declines in advertised jobs and hirings.